grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 ---
 aliases:
-  - ../datasources/datasource_permissions/team_lbac
-  - ../datasources/datasource_permissions/teamlbac
-  - ../enterprise/datasource_permissions/team_lbac
-  - ../enterprise/datasource_permissions/teamlbac
-  - ../permissions/datasource_permissions/team_lbac
-  - ../permissions/datasource_permissions/teamlbac
-description: Data source permissions for Teams for Grafana administrators
+description: Label based data access for Loki given Teams
 labels:
   products:
     - enterprise
     - cloud
-title: Data source permissions for Team LBAC
+title: Team LBAC
 weight: 100
 ---

 # Team LBAC

-Grafana's new Team LBAC (Label-Based Access Control) feature for Loki is a significant enhancement that simplifies and streamlines data source access management based on team memberships.
-Users wanting fine grained access to data sources such as Loki with `X` amount of teams with different levels of access can make use of Team LBAC.
+Grafana's new Team LBAC (Label Based Access Control) feature for Loki is a significant enhancement that simplifies and streamlines data source access management based on team memberships.
+Users wanting fine grained access to their logs in Loki, can now configure their users access based on their team memberships.

+**LBAC**
-In short LBAC stands for Label-Based Access Control.
-It is a way to control access to data based on labels.
+control access to data based on labels.
 In the context of Loki, it is a way to control access to logs based on labels.

-This feature addresses a common challenge faced by Grafana users: managing Loki data source access for different teams.
-Previously, this led to the creation of numerous connections and duplicate dashboards, hampering scalability and user experience.
-With Team LBAC, users can now configure access to specific labels based solely on team memberships.
+Users wanting fine grained access to their logs in Loki, can now configure their users access based on their team memberships via **LogQL**.

+This feature addresses two common challenge faced by Grafana users:

+1. High volume of Grafana Cloud datasource.
+Team LBAC lets Grafana Admins reduce the total volume of data sources per instance from hundreds, to one.
+1. Hard for teams to share dashboard.
+Team LBAC lets Grafana Teams share the same dashboard despite different access control rules.

 ## Team LBAC rules